TABLE OF CONTENTS

 There are marijuana topicals that provide transdermal effects to relieve skin conditions.
 The product binds to the CB2 receptors to offers the necessary treatment that the person needs to see results.
 The receptors that we are talking about are already found in a person's body and are activated by the natural endocannabinoids that are also found in the body.
 The marijuana topicals may contain THC content or not, but that does not mean that the user will experience the same intense high as users do from ingestion and smoking of cannabis.

-Marijuana topicals are known for treating symptoms related to muscle soreness, pain, inflammation and pain.
+Cannabis topicals are known for treating symptoms related to muscle soreness, pain, inflammation and pain.
 Evidence is being shown that the spectrum has widened to include benefits to consumers with itching, cramping, dermatitis, headaches and psoriasis.
 In addition, if you want to wind down and relax from an intense workout or all day hike, an infused product rich in THC and has peppermint or cooling menthol would be idea.
 A warming balm would also be helpful.
 Learn more about marijuana topicals by visiting the Cannabis Training University.